On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Introduction

 \subsection{Related literature}

-One of the first works focusing on fast \gls{ris} programmability~\cite{RISsweeping_2020} presented a multi-stage configuration sweeping protocol.
-By tasking the \gls{ris} to dynamically illuminate the area where a \gls{ue} is located, a downlink transmission protocol, including sub-blocks of UE localization, \gls{ris} configuration, and pilot-assisted end-to-end channel estimation, was introduced in~\cite{Jamali2022}.
-In~\cite{alexandropoulos2022hierarchical}, a fast near-field alignment scheme for the \gls{ris} phase shifts and the transceiver beamformers, relying on a variable-width hierarchical \gls{ris} phase configuration codebook, was proposed.
-Very recently, in~\cite{An2022}, the overhead and challenges brought by the \gls{ris} network integration were discussed.
-It was argued that the reduced overhead offered by codebook-based \gls{ris} configuration schemes, is beneficial to the overall system performance.
-Nevertheless, the required control information that need to be exchanged for those schemes was not investigated.
-In~\cite{Croisfelt2022randomaccess} and~\cite{Croisfelt2023}, a detailed protocol for RIS-aided communication system was presented tackling the initial access problem.
-It was showcased that, despite the configuration control overhead, the \gls{ris} brings notable performance benefits allowing more \glspl{ue} to access the network on average.
-However, it was assumed that the \gls{ris} control is perfect, which can be hardly true in practice.
-The effect of retransmission protocols in \gls{ris}-aided systems for cases of erroneous transmissions was studied in~\cite{PHY_Retransmission}, although the presented methodology assumed perfect control signals.
+Most of the existing literature assumes that the control over an \gls{ris}-aided communication system is error-free and instantaneous.
+For example, in~\cite{Croisfelt2022randomaccess} and later~\cite{Croisfelt2023}, the authors presented a detailed protocol for random access aided by an \gls{ris}.
+It was showcased that, despite the physical overhead of switching its configurations, the \gls{ris} brings notable performance benefits, allowing more \glspl{ue} to access the \gls{bs} on average.
+However, these works ignored the impact of control signaling.
+Similarly, in~\cite{PHY_Retransmission}, the effect of re-transmission protocols in \gls{ris}-aided systems in the case of erroneous transmission was studied, but the control impact was ignored.

-There has been a significant discussion regarding the comparison of \glspl{ris} and conventional amplify-and-forward relays~\cite{Huang2019}.
-While the distinction between them can sometimes be blurred~\cite{Larsson_2021}, one way to make a clear distinction is the use of the flow of control and data through the communication layers~\cite[Fig.~2]{bjornson2022reconfigurable}.
-Those considerations set the basis for the definition of the control channel options in this paper.
+Other works did not even specify the required control information to be exchanged between the communication entities.
+For instance, one of the first works focusing on fast \gls{ris} programmability~\cite{RISsweeping_2020} presented a multi-stage \gls{bsw} protocol.
+By tasking the \gls{ris} to dynamically illuminate the area where a \gls{ue} is located, the authors of~\cite{Jamali2022} introduced a \gls{dl} transmission protocol, including \gls{ue} localization, \gls{ris} configuration, and pilot-aided end-to-end \gls{ce}.
+In~\cite{alexandropoulos2022hierarchical}, a fast near-field alignment scheme was proposed for the \gls{ris} phase-shifts and the transceiver beamformer, relying on a variable-width hierarchical \gls{ris} phase configuration codebook.
+Recently,~\cite{An2022} discussed the overhead and challenges of integrating the \gls{ris} into the network, arguing that the reduced overhead offered by \gls{bsw} schemes benefits the overall system performance.
+Nevertheless, the control signaling that needs to be exchanged for those schemes was not investigated.